mozilla/ActiveData/docs/Qb_Tutorial.md

 ActiveData: Qb Query Tutorial
 =============================

-Qb queries are JSON structures that attempt to mimic SQL queries, where property names correspond to SQL clauses.
+Qb queries are JSON structures that mimic SQL query semantics; each property corresponds to a SQL clause.
 There are some differences from SQL, especially when it comes to using default clauses, but I hope your knowledge of SQL can jump-start your use of Qb.

 Simple `from` Clause